 What you need to do before going overseas

-Make a note of your credit card numbers, including emergency contact numbers in case you quickly need to contact Commonwealth Bank should your credit card be lost or stolen.
-Visa, MasterCard and American Express all offer a zero-liability guarantee, but you should still inform the bank the moment a credit card goes missing.
+- Note your card details.
+Make a note of your credit card contact numbers, including emergency contact numbers in case you need to contact CommBank if your credit card is lost or stolen.
+Visa, Mastercard and American Express all offer a zero-liability guarantee against fraud, but you should still inform the bank the moment a credit card goes missing.